 Each soldier was an individual, with unique facial features (although the bodies and limbs were mass-produced from molds).

-A large meteor fell in Dongjun in 211 B.C. - an ominous sign for the Emperor.
+A large meteor fell in Dongjun in 211 BCE - an ominous sign for the Emperor.
 To make matters worse, someone etched the words "The First Emperor will die and his land will be divided" onto the stone.
+Some saw this as a sign that the Emperor had lost the Mandate of Heaven.

 Since nobody would fess up to this crime, the Emperor had everyone in the vicinity executed.
 The meteor itself was burned and then pounded into powder.

-Nevertheless, the Emperor died less than a year later, while touring eastern China in 210 B.C.
+Nevertheless, the Emperor died less than a year later, while touring eastern China in 210 BCE.
 The cause of death most likely was mercury poisoning, due to his immortality treatments.

 Fall of the Qin Empire